Membership/What we offer for your subscription

 As a new member we’ll send to you by post (or email if you live outside the UK and Republic of Ireland) some Welcome material – a copy of our latest Journal, information about current events, a list of materials in our library, and a contact list.
 This is a list of other members who have volunteered to be available on the phone or via email.
 They are listed by geographical area with details of their family set up and donation type, so there is likely to be someone near you who shares your situation.
 You can be in touch with them for support whenever you want.
 Unless you have already talked over your situation with someone from the office, you’ll receive a phone call or email from a “welcomer member” who is or has been in a similar situation to you.
 And we’ll ask you how you’d like to be contacted, and if we can keep you updated by email rather than post.

 You can join our password protected forum for members to discuss issues online.
 No part of our forum is viewable to anyone other than members.
-In addition you can have access to Siblink, an online facility for those who might like to explore whether their children have been conceived using the same donor and may be half-siblings.

 You’ll receive a monthly news and information bulletin via email